Acts 18: Locations

-For further information on Paul's second and third missionary journeys and the interval he spent in Corinth between them, see Paul the Apostle#Second missionary journey and subsequent sections.
+For further information on Paul's second and third missionary journeys and the interval he spent in Corinth between them, see Second missionary journey and subsequent sections.

 Timeline

 This part of the second missionary journey of Paul took place in c.
 AD 50–52, based on the time when Gallio was proconsul of Achaia.

 Corinth (18:1–11)

 This part records the founding of the church in Corinth, which was the administrative center of the Roman province of Achaea and to become an important center for the Paul's mission.
 Luke notes the first meeting of Paul with Aquila and Priscilla (verse 2), who are to become his important associates, well known to the Corinthian church (1 Corinthians 16:19; cf. Romans 16:3-4).

 Verse 1

 After these things Paul departed from Athens and went to Corinth.

 Paul traveled from Athens to Corinth, a distance of about 82 km on modern roads.